RobRendell/gTove/README.md

 * Need some way to move files/folders in file browser.
 * Andrew requests a way to draw a several-line polygon to select an area to clear fog of war.
 * Bundles don't support templates.
+* Would be nicer if revealed minis could be attached to hidden ones, and the Redux actions are automagically translated so that they work for both players and GMs.
 * Mini menu is getting large.
 Perhaps have a "Setup" submenu with Hide/Show, Rename, Duplicate, Scale, Hide Base, Color Base
 * React-three-renderer recommends changing to react-three-fiber: https://github.com/drcmda/react-three-fiber
 * Additional options for minis: "Possibly, having square and circle flat tokens would be fun.
 If its possible to allow